Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## For Neo Geo CD (working, validated)

 Get the CD version compatible with the NeoSD Loader, for example [here](https://archive.org/details/fullset-for-neocd-sd-loader).
 It must be a .CUE + .BINs version.
-Patch the track 1 with the [dedicated IPS patch](/Working_toolchain_NGCD/IPS_scripts).
+Patch the track 1 with the [dedicated IPS patch](/Working_toolchain_NGCD/IPS_scripts) and any [good IPS patcher](https://www.marcrobledo.com/RomPatcher.js/).
+You may of course check the CRC32 just in case.

 Summary of CRC32 you should expect before / after patching: